hexpm/hexpm/lib/hexpm_web/templates/blog/020-hex-v24-released.html.md

 The OAuth tokens are automatically refreshed and do not need to be manually managed.
 If a token cannot be refreshed you will be prompted to re-authorize through the browser.

+Update Hex to the latest version by running `mix local.hex`.
 [Gleam](https://gleam.run) 0.15.0 has already been released with support for the new OAuth flow and we are hoping to have support in rebar3 soon.
 Once all CLI clients support OAuth we plan to deprecate password based authentication for CLIs.

 ### Two-factor authentication required for publishing